Y-lonelY/genpm/README.md

 # NPM-TEMPLATE

-NPM-TEMPLATE is a NPM Template Project based on [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) 和 [rollup](https://rollupjs.org/guide/en/) , or you can just start with JavaScript!
+NPM-TEMPLATE(React version) is a NPM Template Project based on [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) 和 [rollup](https://rollupjs.org/guide/en/) , or you can just start with JavaScript!

 we support `.js`, `.ts`, `.tsx` file type